Trude Guermonprez: California College of the Arts

 In 1954, Guermonprez joined the faculty of California College of the Arts (CCA, formerly California College of Arts and Crafts).
 By 1960, she served as the Chair of the Crafts Department at CCA, overseeing: metal arts, ceramics, glass blowing, stitchery and textile printing, as well as supervising the weaving curriculum.
 Her students included Kay Sekimachi Stocksdale, Sheila O'Hara, Ann Wilson, and Jane Lackey, among others.

-She additionally worked teaching at Oakland College and at the San Francisco Art Institute.
+She additionally worked teaching at Oakland College, and at the San Francisco Art Institute.

-Textile work
+Textiles

 Throughout her career, the majority of her work was private commission.
 She sometimes worked with her husband John Elsesser who would build furniture, and Guermonprez would create textiles for upholstery.

 Guermonprez combined the painterly possibilities of silkscreen with the structural geometry implicit in warp and weft to create fiber wall hangings that are both texturally rich and delicately drawn.
 She was also known to paint directly on the warp.

-Trude Guermonprez had two solo exhibits at the De Young Museum, one in 1964 and one 1970.
+Guermonprez had two solo exhibits at the De Young Museum, one in 1964 and one 1970.
 Guermonprez was awarded the Craftsmanship Medal of the American Institute of Architects (1970) for her "distinguished creative design" in textiles and weaving.
 She was a fellow at the American Craft Council (1975).

+Textile work at Het Paapje (1933)

+On the one hand, weaving the sixth hanging for the Enschede Townhall made Trude feel; 'She came at the right moment'.
+On the other hand, Het Paapje was very happy with her designing textiles and her personality.

+Trude lived together with a companion women weaver at an easy walking distance from Het Paapje, along the Papenlaan (the Papistlane) in a typical picturesque, Dutch landscape; with meadows, straight ditches, cows and farmhouses.
+Fencing lessons for those who were interested, were organized in Het Paapje during the evening.
+For a feast, a musician with a huge accordion came from Leiden-city to play for the whole ‘Het Paapje population’; including the neighbouring friends farmers.